 Inside the Basilica there’s a small info centre where you can learn more about Echternach’s famous Dancing Procession, a unique UNESCO-listed tradition taking place every year on Whit Tuesday.

 We also recommend riding a bike all the way to Echternach Lake – there’s a Roman villa, an adventure park on an island and lots of playgrounds for families to enjoy.
+The Roman villa is one of the best Luxembourg archaeological sites, so take note if you like history!

 Getting There from Luxembourg City: Bus 110